EGI-Federation/fedcloud-catchall-operations/CONTRIBUTING.md

 ## Feedback and Questions

-If you wish to discuss anything related to the project, please open an issue or start a topic on the [EGI Community Forum](https://community.egi.eu).
+If you wish to discuss anything related to the project, please open an issue.
-The maintainers will sometimes move issues off of GitHub to the community forum if it is thought that longer, more open-ended discussion would be beneficial, including a wider community scope.

 ## Contribution Process